kingslayer1312/ExpenseTracker/README.md

-# Spendora - Expense Tracker
+# Expense Tracker

-Spendora, a simplified expense tracker that helps manage expenses.
+A simplified expense tracker that helps manage expenses.